TeamNCMC/cuisto/docs/guide-qupath-objects.md

     + `Output` :
         - `Classification` : QuPath will directly classify the pixels.
 Use that to [create objects directly from the pixel classifier](#built-in-create-objects) within QuPath.
         - `Probability` : this will output an image where each pixel is its probability to belong to each of the classifications.
 This is useful to [create objects externally](#probability-map-segmentation).
 8. In the bottom-right corner of the pixel classifier window, you can select to display each filters individually.
 Then in the QuPath main window, hitting ++c++ will switch the view to appreciate what the filter looks like.
-Identify the ones that makes your objects the most distinct from the background as possible.
+Identify the ones that make your objects the most distinct from the background as possible.
 Switch back to `Show classification` once you begin to make annotations.
 9. Begin to annotate !
 Use the Polyline annotation tool (++v++) to classify **some** pixels belonging to an object and **some** pixels belonging to the background across your images.

     !!! tip